Oman – November 25 – December 4 2015

 History.
 The Portuguese invasion and the division of Oman into two separate sultanates delivered a heavy blow to the port town’s trading capability, but it still boasted an ocean-going fleet of 100 or more vessels.
 The arrival of the British India Steamer Navigation Company caused a further decline.
 Sur is currently enjoying a resurgence thanks to a state-of-the-art liquid gas plant and a fertilizer factory.

 Forts.
-There are two castles in Sur: Bilad Sur (200-years-old, built to defend the town against marauding tribes from the interior) and Sunaysilah Castle (300-years-old it was the most important part of the ocean based defensive system of Sur)
+There are two castles in Sur: Bilad Sur (200 years old, built to defend the town against marauding tribes from the interior) and Sunaysilah Castle (300-years-old it was the most important part of the ocean-based defensive system of Sur)

 Corniche & Dhow Yards.
 A nice walk.

 Ras al-Jinz (Ras al-Junayz), The best reason to come to Sur is to see the endangered green turtle here at the easternmost point of the Arabian Peninsula.
-Over 20,000 females return annually to the beach where they hatched in order to lay eggs.
+Over 20,000 females return annually to the beach where they hatched to lay eggs.

 Although at least one turtle arrives on the beach every night of the year, the best way to spot turtles is to go in July, the peak laying season for the green turtle when more than 100 females come ashore each night, between September and November to see both laying and hatching and at new moon as turtles prefer dark nights.